ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

 Antenna wizard
 ==============

-This section describes how to use the Antenna wizard, which requires an installed and licensed copy of AEDT.
+This section describes how to use the Antenna wizard.
 It assumes that you have already launched the wizard from either the AEDT menu or AEDT console.
 For toolkit installation and wizard launching information, see these topics:

 - :ref:`install-toolkit-AEDT`
 - :ref:`install_toolkit_console_ui`

 #.
-On the **AEDT Settings** tab, specify settings for either creating an AEDT session or
+On the **Settings** tab, specify settings for either creating an AEDT session or
    connecting to an existing AEDT session.

    .. note::
-      If the Antenna Toolkit Wizard is launched from AEDT, the **AEDT Settings** tab does not appear because the toolkit is directly connected to the specific AEDT session.
+      If the Antenna Toolkit Wizard is launched from AEDT, the **Settings** tab does not appear because the toolkit is directly connected to the specific AEDT session.

    .. image:: ../_static/settings.png